 Trail cameras are popular for hunting, wildlife viewing, home security, and surveillance.
 With so many different types and features, where do you start?
-From the main types of trail cameras, to how to set them up and how often to check them, here are the basics you need to know to get started.
+From the main types of trail cameras, to how to set them up and how often to check them, here are the basics you must know before you buy.

 What is a trail camera?